I want to extend a HUGE thank you to all my wonderful clients for your continued support of my practice.

 - A clean tote is available to hold your clothes and belongings.

-- When the session is over, I will leave the room and ask that once you are dressed, you sanitize your hands once more.
+- When the session is over, I will leave the room and once you are dressed, I recommend that you sanitize your hands once more.
 Tissues are available to use on doorknobs.

 - We can review any home care instructions/exercises and/or proceed to the reception desk for payment and rebooking.